How to Clean and Maintain a Gas Grill

 Make sure to dry all the washed components with micro fibre cloths.
 If they are not stainless steel, you don't want them to rust.

-If you plan on packing the gas grill away over winter, take the time to check all gas lines so that you know your gas grill is ready for use when summer comes around.
+For safety reasons, take the time to properly check all the fittings and gas lines so that you know your gas grill is ready for use when spring comes around.